ska-telescope/ska-oso-pht-ui/docs/src/ObservationPage.rst

 1. Observation set list and Target Selection:

 - Observation set list table which shows a table that displays the following details :

-   - observation Id
+   - observation Id: unique id for each observation set.
    - observation group id: displays the group Id if a given observation belongs to a group.
-   - array
+This is needed when observations need to happen in parallel or in a group.
+   - array: Array of the observation set i.e if MID or LOW.
-   - sub-array
+   - sub-array: This displays the sub-array of observation set.
-   - type of observation
+   - type of observation: If continuum or zoom.
-   - Sensitivity Calculation status: clicking on this status will open a modal with the results see :ref:`Figure <senscal>`.
+   - Sensitivity Calculation status: clicking on this status will open a modal with the results.
+See :ref:`Figure <senscal>`.
    - *actions* : only delete action is available at the moment.

 - Target List:
+  This view allow you to add target(s) by clicking on the check box.

-   - Select targets associated with the chosen observation by ticking the checkboxes.
+   - Select targets associated with the chosen observation set by ticking the checkboxes.
 Use "Selected" and "Not Selected" buttons for filtering.
-   - The status icon next to each linked target-observation shows the status of a Sensitivity Calculation.
+   - The status icon next to each linked target-observation shows the status of a Sensitivity Calculation for that target.
+Hovering on this will display the status and clicking will display the target level results from the sensitivity calculator.
+   - The sensitivity based on the sensitivity calculator result.
+   - The beam size based on the sensitivity calculator result.

 .. tip::

-   - You can add targets to an observation set by selecting the target and each time, the sensitivity calculations are computed.
+   - You can add targets to an observation set by selecting the target and each time, the sensitivity calculations are computed on the go.